-During this week leading up to Mother’s Day, I’ve been thinking a lot about my own mama, Carmella, and I wanted to tell you a little about her today to honor her legacy.
+During this week leading up to Mother’s Day, I’ve been thinking a lot about my own mom, Carmella, and I wanted to tell you a little about her today to honor her legacy.
 This post is quite a bit longer than usual, so thank you in advance for taking the time to read it.
-I hope my mama’s story, and my story that’s intertwined in it, will offer you some inspiration to give yourself the loving care you deserve!
+I hope my mom’s story, and my story that’s intertwined in it, will inspire you to give yourself the loving care you deserve!

 __________